onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "Cyberneticist Valentin Turchin thoughtfully contemplated the possibility of a deeply integrated human super-being (1977, p.
 259): “How far will integration of individuals go?
 There is no doubt that in the future (and perhaps not too far in the future) direct exchange of information among nervous systems of individual people (leading to their physical integration) will become possible.”" - [Global Brain Singularity, by Cadell Last](https://cadelllast.files.wordpress.com/2018/11/phd-thesis-articles-pdf.pdf)

+> "What if we could design our organizational systems to be optimally aligned with the deep structures of the mind and the principles of complexity theory?
+Just as the human brain is a marvel of self-organizing complexity, with billions of neurons cooperating to give rise to the emergent phenomena of consciousness and intelligence, could we architect our institutions to harness the same generative dynamics?
+>
+> Imagine businesses, governments, and social initiatives that were explicitly modeled on the latest insights from neuroscience, complex systems theory, and evolutionary biology.
+These organizations would be designed to cultivate the conditions for individual flourishing and collective intelligence.
+They would be adaptive, resilient, and self-optimizing, with feedback loops and error-correction mechanisms analogous to those found in living systems." - [Tomer Solomon](https://tomersolomon.substack.com/p/uptm-prelude-on-bildungsromans-and#:~:text=what%20if%20we,in%20living%20systems.)

 the internet as a stigmergic mediator